15 Best Restaurants On The Isle of Skye For 2025

 Lean To Coffee closes over winter, so check opening times here.

-The Ferry Inn, Uig
+The Stein Inn, Waternish

-Wrap up: Skye’s best places to eat
+Wrap up: Skye’s best places to eat.

 Enjoying the restaurants on Skye is integral to the island experience.
 There’s a vibrant culinary scene here, a beautiful blend of seriously good food and West Coast Scotland's best produce.